MogomotsiFM/aws-3-tier-app-architecture/README.md

   - Export some resources so that the template is reusable,
   - Tagging all the resources we are creating,
   - Improve parameter names,
-- AWS CloudFormation could do with a [range intrinsic function](https://github.com/aws-cloudformation/cfn-language-discussion/issues/144) to generate arrays given the start and end values.
+- AWS CloudFormation could do with a [range intrinsic function](https://github.com/aws-cloudformation/cfn-language-discussion/issues/144) to generate arrays given the start and end values,
+- Do we need an option to create public subnets?
+This could be desirable if we want to provision resources for a headless, worker application that reads from an SQS queue.

 ## Step 3
 - The idea is to create a template to provision application-specific resources.